-In accordance with Section 10-20.68 of the Illinois School Code (105 ILCS 5/10-20.68), beginning January 1, 2021, the City shall provide the District with a certificate of completion, of approved waiver, issued by the Illinois Law Enforcement Training Standards Board under Section 10.22 of the Illinois Police Training Act, indicating that the SROs have completed the requisite course of instruction in the applicable subject areas within one year of assignment.
-This requirement may be waived if the SRO has prior experience and training that satisfies this requirement.
+In accordance with Section 10-20.68 of the Illinois School Code (105 ILCS 5/10-20.68), beginning January 1, 2021, the City shall provide the District with a certificate of completion, or approved waiver, issued by the Illinois Law Enforcement Training Standards Board under Section 10.22 of the Illinois Police Training Act, indicating that the SROs have completed the requisite course of instruction in the applicable subject areas within one year of assignment.

-The SRO shall attend specified training on topics the District deems important, as specified in Exhibit D, which Exhibit may be amended by the District's Superintendent and the Chief of Police or their designees without further approval by the Board of Education or the City Council.
+The SRO shall attend specified training on topics the District deems important during the SRO's regular work hours at the school and at the request of the Superintendent.
+The SRO will also be encouraged to attend additional training on relevant topics to the SRO's responsibilities outside of the SRO's regular work hours at the school upon the agreement of the Superintendent and Chief of Police.
+Examples of these topics are outlined in Exhibit D, which Exhibit may be amended by the District's Superintendent and the Chief of Police or their designees without further approval by the Board of Education or the City Council.
 Where practicable, the District shall also encourage school administrators working with SROs to undergo training with SROs to enhance their understanding of the SRO's role and the issues encountered by the SRO.